Ernest Augustus, King of Hanover: Marriage

 At the time of the Duke's marriage in 1815, it seemed to have little dynastic significance to Britain.
 Princess Charlotte of Wales, only child of the Prince Regent, was the King's only legitimate grandchild.
 The young princess was expected to have children who would secure the British succession, especially after she married Prince Leopold of Saxe-Coburg-Saalfeld in 1816.
-Both the Prince Regent and the Duke of York were married but estranged from their wives, while the next two brothers, Prince William, Duke of Clarence, and Prince Edward, Duke of Kent and Strathearn, were unmarried.
+Both the Prince Regent and the Duke of York were married but estranged from their wives, while the next two brothers, William, Duke of Clarence, and Edward, Duke of Kent, were unmarried.
 On 6 November 1817, Princess Charlotte died after delivering a stillborn son.
 King George was left with twelve surviving children and no surviving legitimate grandchildren.
 Most of the unmarried royal dukes hurriedly sought out suitable brides and hastened to the altar, hoping to secure the succession for another generation.

 Seeing little prospect of the Queen giving in and receiving her daughter-in-law, the Cumberlands moved to Germany in 1818.
 They had difficulty living within their means in Britain and the cost of living was much lower in Germany.
 Queen Charlotte died on 17 November 1818, but the Cumberlands remained in Germany, living principally in Berlin, where the Duchess had relatives.
 In 1817, the Duchess had a stillborn daughter; in 1819 she gave birth to Prince George of Cumberland.
 The Duke occasionally visited England, where he stayed with his eldest brother, who in 1820 succeeded to the British and Hanoverian thrones as George IV.
 George III's fourth son, the Duke of Kent, died six days before his father, but left a daughter, Princess Alexandrina Victoria of Kent.
 With the death of George III, Ernest became fourth in line to the British throne, following the Duke of York (who died without legitimate issue in 1827), the Duke of Clarence and Princess Victoria.
 Returning to England, his political power was again considerable, as it seemed possible that he would succeed to the throne.